-- At least one course must be selected from each of the following two categories (two courses total). - Directed Research in Biology (BI 421-BI 422 or BI 423) or Internship (BI 451-454); Washington Internship (BI 450) may count for one course of the seven - · Six of the seven must be lab courses.
+- At least one course must be selected from each of the following two categories (two courses total). - CH251 Organic Chemistry II OR an additional semester of Physics may count for one course of the seven. - Directed Research in Biology (BI421-BI422 or BI423), Internship (BI451-454) or Washington Internship (BI450) may count for one course of the seven - Six of the seven must be lab courses.